Zig-Index/zig-index.github.io/README.md

 # Zig Index

-A curated indexing registry for discovering Zig packages and applications.
+An automated indexing registry for discovering Zig projects.

 **[Live Site](https://zig-index.github.io)** · **[Add Your Project](https://zig-index.github.io/how-to-add)** · **[Registry](https://github.com/Zig-Index/registry)**

-> Your [Merged PRs](https://github.com/Zig-Index/registry/pulls) will appear on the live site within 30 minutes automatically!
+> All new projects will appear on the live site within few hours automatically!

-**Zig Index is an independent and unofficial registry of Zig packages and applications.
+**Zig Index is an independent and unofficial registry of Zig projects.
 It is not affiliated with, endorsed by, or maintained by the Zig Software Foundation or any of its founders.
-All packages, libraries, and applications listed on this website are owned and maintained by their respective developers and the community.
+All projects listed on this website are owned and maintained by their respective developers and the community.
 No ownership or responsibility is claimed over any third-party software hosted or indexed.
 I do not own or claim any rights to trademarks, logos, or names referenced or displayed; all such assets belong to their respective owners.**

 ## Features

-- 📦 **Curated Registry** - Quality-focused collection of Zig projects
+- 📦 **Automated Registry** - Automatic fetching based on GitHub tags
-- ⚡ **Fast** - Static site with on-demand GitHub stats
+- ⚡ **Fast** - Fully static site with pre-built data
-- 🔍 **Search & Filter** - Find packages by topic, license, or text search
+- 🔍 **Search & Filter** - Find projects by topic, license, or text search
-- 💾 **Aggressive Caching** - Stats cached client-side for fast repeat visits
+- 🔄 **Automated Updates** - Registry data, stats, and releases updated automatically via GitHub Actions
-- ⭐ **Live Stats** - Stars, forks, and watchers from GitHub
+- ⭐ **Rich Metadata** - Stars, forks, releases, and assets fetched at build time
 - 🎨 **Dark Mode** - Beautiful light and dark themes
 - 📱 **Responsive** - Works great on all devices